hedyhli/outline.nvim/README.md

     -- Symbols to ignore.
     -- Possible values are the Keys in the icons table below. blacklist = {},
+    -- Added in this fork:
+    -- You can use a custom function that returns the icon for each symbol kind.
+    -- This function takes a kind (string) as parameter and should return an -- icon.
+    icon_fetcher = nil,
+    -- 3rd party source for fetching icons.
+Fallback if icon_fetcher returned -- empty string.
+Currently supported values: 'lspkind' icon_source = nil,
+    -- The next fall back if both icon_fetcher and icon_source has failed, is -- the custom mapping of icons specified below.
+The icons table is also -- needed for specifying hl group.
     -- Changed in this fork to fix deprecated icons not showing. icons = {
       File = { icon = "󰈔", hl = "@text.uri" },